rhenter/django-stuff/README.rst

 - TimeStamp and History models to giving you information like when your record wore created/updated and History Changes
 - UUID Model as primary key or not instead of sequence ID.
 - Serializer model to return a dict with all data of your django instance.
+- Backend to Login using email or username.
 - And many other stuff.
 For more information, see our documentation at `Read the Docs <http://django-stuff.readthedocs.io/en/latest/>`_.

 How to install